 Responding to the growing demand for information, Yeshivas Pirchei Shoshanim has undertaken a project of vast historical importance: to produce a comprehensive, practical, and indisputably authoritative study of the entire corpus of Torah literature pertaining to the Noahide laws.
 Our institution has gone above and beyond in this endeavor.
 From researching original editions of long-censored rabbinic texts to intense consultation with Torah sages, we are charting the development of every element of Noahide law from its source in the Torah all the way through modern responsa.

-See Rabbi Lazar Brody’s Haskama/Approbation for this program.
+This Project has been endorsed by Rabbi Lazer Brody.
+See Rabbi Lazar Brody’s HASKAMA/APPROBATION for this program.

 View a Sample Lesson

 To Apply for Noahide Laws, please visit Noahide Nations